Interpreter Mediated Deaf Education

 Project information

-The IDE (Interpreter Mediated Deaf Education with Signed and Spoken Languages in Primary Schools) project examines successes and barriers about pupils experiences of inclusion in interpreter mediated primary school classrooms with signed and spoken languages.
-With the expertise from several research areas of German, Irish and Norwegian universities, schools and the European Union of the Deaf (EUD), we aim to create evidence informed teaching and learning material to support teachers, interpreters, and all pupils (deaf and hearing) in creating more inclusive educational experiences.
+The IDE project (Interpreter Mediated Deaf Education with Signed and Spoken Languages in Primary Schools) examines successes and barriers about pupils’ experiences of inclusion in interpreter mediated primary school classrooms with signed and spoken languages.
+With researchers from German, Irish and Norwegian universities, two schools for deaf students and the European Union of the Deaf (EUD), we aim to create evidence informed teaching and learning materials.
+These materials will support teachers, interpreters and all students (both Deaf and hearing) in fostering more inclusive educational experiences.

-Inclusive participatory advisory councils will involve national stakeholders from all societal/cultural groups.
-We will conduct qualitative focus group interviews with teachers, pupils, and interpreters in primary schools to collect their experiences.
-Through this cooperation, innovative materials will be developed as Open Educational Resources (OER) ensuring accessibility by universal design and providing all information in Norwegian, German, English and Irish spoken languages, and Norwegian Sign Language, German Sign Language, Irish Sign Language and International Sign.
-The OER will be applied in teacher and interpreter training, mainstream classrooms, and by school authority.
+The IDE team will conduct qualitative focus group interviews with teachers, pupils and interpreters in primary schools to collate aspects of their experience.
+This will inform the development of innovative materials, which will be made available as an Open Educational Resource (OER).
+We take a Universal Design approach to creating our resources and will have some content available in Norwegian, German, English, and Irish written languages as well as in Norwegian Sign Language, German Sign Language, Irish Sign Language and International Sign.
+The OER will be disseminated for use in teacher and interpreter training, mainstream classrooms, and by school authorities.

 Latest News